MapStory: Prototyping Editable Map Animations with LLM Agents

 \subsubsection{\textbf{Step 2: The System Breaks Down the Script into Animation Sequences}}

-From the initial text input, the system's \textit{\textbf{scene breakdown}} module generates a step-by-step breakdown of the scene into modular animation guides.
+From the initial text input, the system's \textit{\textbf{scene breakdown}} module generates a step-by-step breakdown of the scene into modular map animation primitives.
 In this example, the system automatically generates the following sequence: \textit{``a zoom to London''}, \textit{``a route animation across the Atlantic''}, \textit{``a zoom to Toronto''}, and \textit{``a highlight on Toronto''}.
-Each step corresponds to a specific animation block, which can be edited, reordered, added, or removed by the user (Figure~\ref{fig:walkthrough}-2).
-The user can further refine each module by writing contextual or descriptive text, which the system uses to better understand the animation intention.
+Each step corresponds to a specific primitive animation block, which can be edited, reordered, added, or removed by the user (Figure~\ref{fig:walkthrough}-2).
+The user can further refine each block by writing contextual or descriptive text, which the system uses to better understand the animation intention.